When Surgery Goes Wrong

 Litigating Your Case

-If our investigation demonstrates that you have a viable case, our medical malpractice lawyers will work tirelessly to litigate your case to successful resolution at no up-front cost to you.
-We’ll collect our fees only after we have settled your case or obtained a verdict in your favour.
+If our investigation demonstrates that you have a viable case, our medical malpractice lawyers will work tirelessly to litigate your case to a successful resolution at no up-front cost to you.
+We’ll collect our fees only after we have settled your case or obtained a favourable verdict.

 During the litigation, we will meet with you and prepare you for every step of the litigation process.